Skip to contents

 Transition play

 Scouting now continues until the point ends, with attacks, digs, and other contacts being recorded.
 By default, sets in transition are not scouted (except for set errors, since a set error will end the rally).
 After an attack, we record the dig location and then straight to the counter-attack location, with no intervening set being scouted.
-You can choose to include transition sets if you wish (see Preferences to change this behaviour) but there is not a huge practical advantage in doing so.
+You can choose to include transition sets if you wish (see Preferences and keyboard shortcuts to change this behaviour) but there is not a huge practical advantage in doing so.
 It does not enable much more in terms of analytics, but takes extra time to scout, so transition sets are disabled by default.

 End of the point

-End of set
+End of the set

 When the set concludes, it will prompt you to confirm whether it is the end of the set.
 Confirm the end of the set and then enter the lineups for the next set ready to start scouting that one.